MuseSystems/musebms/documentation/book/content/en/theory/prerequisite_understanding/business-systems-defined.md

 ### User Intent

 When a user sits down to use the system, they are typically doing so in service of only one of the three areas of concern described above.
-This isn't to say that an individual staff member will only ever be interest in a single area of concern, but that any one task to be completed will focus on a single area of concern.
+This isn't to say that an individual staff member will only ever be interested in a single area of concern, but rather that any one task to be completed will focus on a single area of concern.